dan-v/dosxvpn/README.md

-One click personal VPN server on [DigitalOcean](https://digitalocean.com) with automated OSX VPN setup.
-The deployed VPN server features auto upgrading of both the OS and VPN software so you don't need to worry about managing a server.
+One click personal VPN server on [DigitalOcean](https://digitalocean.com) with automated OSX setup.
+The deployed VPN server includes automated updates of both the OS and VPN software, so you don't need to worry about managing a server.

 ![](/static/overview.gif?raw=true)